Telford Shopping Centre: History

 The site for the Telford Town Centre is on 186 acres of reclaimed mine wastes, old brickworks, and the hamlet of Dark Lane.

-The shopping centre was opened in October 1973 and longest standing retailers in the shopping centre are Boots and F. Hinds jewellers.
-The phase 1 flagship and largest store during the mid to late seventies was the Carrefour supermarket.
-It was expanded in 1981 to include extra shopping areas – Phase 2 was officially opened by HM The Queen in late November 1981.
+The shopping centre was opened in October 1973, and longest standing retailers in the shopping centre are Boots and F. Hinds jewellers.
+The largest store during the mid to late 1970's was the Phase 1 Carrefour supermarket.
+It was expanded in 1981 to include extra shopping areas – Phase 2 was officially opened by Queen Elizabeth II in late November 1981.

 Phase 3 of the shopping centre opened in 1987 with Marks & Spencer coming to the centre.
 Telford Development Corporation decided to sell the shopping centre in June 1989 with an asking price in excess of £80 million as part of the winding up of the development corporation.

-The centre only really came under larger development when it was purchased by the Universities Superannuation Scheme group in 1990.
+The centre came under larger development when it was purchased by the Universities Superannuation Scheme group in 1990.
 Thenceforth, a refurbishment program was undertaken, including the addition of large roof windows, which admitted more light into the centre.
 USS also created the Sherwood Square area and added the popular Frog Clock.

 By 2001 the centre had 160 stores.
 By 2006, the centre had approximately 180.
 This growth can be attributed to the addition of an area known as the 'New Row Mall', which opened in September 2004.
-This 14,000sqm extension to the west end of the centre added the 7,400sqm anchor store Beatties, which was later taken over by House of Fraser in August 2007.
-Since Beatties opened on 5 September 2003, car park use has increased on average by between 10 and 12%.
+This 14,000sqm extension to the west end of the centre added the 7,400sqm anchor store Beatties, which was later taken over by House of Fraser in August 2007, and then Frasers and Sports Direct in May 2023 (Frasers) and September 2023 (Sports Direct), with the existing standalone Sports Direct store in the shopping centre, (located in the former JJB Sports unit), closing permanently.
+Since Beatties opened on 5 September 2003, car park use has increased on average by between 10 and 12 percent.
 Other notable stores were added to New Row Mall at this time, including Zara, Costa Coffee and River Island.
+Zara permanently closed in January of 2024.

-Current anchors of the centre include House of Fraser, Primark and Marks and Spencer.
+Current anchors of the centre include Frasers, Sports Direct, Primark and Marks and Spencer.
 Other notable stores include Boots, H&M, New Look and Next.

 Sherwood Square in Telford Shopping Centre is host to the "Telford Time Machine", a large animated feature clock spanning most of the width of the square.
 This square often plays host to small exhibitions, mini-markets, Santa's Grotto, a children's plastic "ice rink" and a variety of other events.

 The ten-screen cinema originally opened in October 1988.
-In 2005 the UCI Cinema was refurbished and rebranded as Odeon.
+In 2005, the UCI Cinema was refurbished and rebranded as Odeon.
 This cinema is located to the west of the centre, across the underpass connecting House of Fraser to the vehicle parking areas.

-In 2006, the centre won the five-star 'Loo of the Year' award, due to the cleanliness and access to its toilet facilities.
+In 2006, the centre won the five-star 'Loo of the Year' award due to the cleanliness and access to its toilet facilities.

-In June 2007 USS sold the shopping centre to Hark Group and Apollo Real Estate (collectively Hark & Apollo) for £442 million.
+In June 2007, USS sold the shopping centre to Hark Group and Apollo Real Estate (collectively Hark & Apollo) for £442 million.